Moderated usability testing is where you watch participants try to complete specific tasks using your service.

 - recruit research participants - these need to be actual or likely users of your service

 - choose a location for the test sessions - research labs are best, but you can also use meeting rooms or run pop-up sessions

 - make sure the venue is accessible to the people you want to see

-- arrange for interpreters or assistants to help participants that need them
+- arrange for interpreters or assistants to help participants who need them

 - decide if and how you want to record the sessions